 1 mark

-Return the revenue and expenses accounts to zero in readiness for the commencement of the next reporting period.
+Return the revenue accounts to zero in readiness for the commencement of the next reporting period.

 Show how the Prepaid Rent Expense and Capital accounts would appear in the General Ledger after all adjusting, closing and transfer entries have been posted.